• Skip to primary navigation

 If the apps aren’t enough, you can screen mirror your phone to the screen to watch whatever you want.
 There is a wireless charging pad below the screen to charge your compatible phone and a device rack above the screen to put your phone or larger tablet.
 The content options are limitless.

 All of these features pair well with the overall construction of the Sole F85.
 It is a hearty treadmill built to last and covered by a lifetime frame and motor warranty.
-It is also quiet to use in most homes so that you won’t disrupt others.
+It is also quiet to use in most homes, so you won’t disrupt others.

 So, whether you’re a heavy runner looking for a treadmill that will keep up with you or just looking for a solid and durable running treadmill, we highly recommend the Sole F85.